Travelling to Vietnam

 Money Exchange in HCMC

-The “dong” is the official currency of Vietnam.
-We suggest exchanging about $200 USD to VND in your home country to bring with you for ease when paying for the taxi ride for the airport and food/drinks.
-A quick estimate when you’re shopping in the market is to calculate $1 US to 20,000 VND.
-If you need to exchange money once you arrive in Ho Chi Minh CIty, the best places are around Ben Thanh Market in District 1, Saigon, which is close to our bus meeting point (26 Thu Khoa Huan Street, District 1).
-Our favourite place with the best rate is called Mai Van, picture to your right, at 1A Nguyen An Ninh Steet, facing the west gate of Ben Thanh Market.
+If you need to exchange money after arriving in Ho Chi Minh City, the best areas are around Ben Thanh Market in District 1, near our bus meeting point at 26 Thu Khoa Huan Street.
+Our favourite exchange spot with the best rates is Mai Van at 1A Nguyen An Ninh Street, facing the west gate of Ben Thanh Market.

 What To Do in Ho Chi Minh City